janaSunrise/overflow-discord-bot/README.md

 1. Clone the repository (or fork it if you want to make changes)
 2. Install **pipenv** `pip install pipenv`
 3. Build the virtual enviroment from Pipfile.lock `pipenv sync`
 4. Add a .env file based on .env.example file.
-Grab your StackExchange key from http://stackapps.com/
 6. Run the bot `pipenv run start`

-### Features planned:
+### Docker support

-- [x] Stackoverflow search.
-- [x] Music.
-- [ ] Hacker news.
-- [ ] Scheduled hacker news on guild basis.
-- [x] Searching.
-- [ ] Code evaluation.
+Docker support for easily running, self hosting or deploying this is coming soon, please have patience till then.

 Made by Sunrit Jana with <3